PranavMunjal1/PranavMunjal1/README.md

 - 👋 Hi, I’m @PranavMunjal1
 - 👀 I am a junior studying Computer Engineering at the University of California, Davis and have my associate's from De Anza College in Computer Science and Mathematics.
-- 💞 Feel free to have a look at my projects, some of which are in C++ (backend development) and some in Verilog (Hardware Development).
-Currently focusing on Verilog and Full-stack Web Development.
+- 💞 Feel free to have a look at my projects, which are in C++ and Java (backend development).
+Currently focusing on Full-stack Web Development and Data Structures and Algorithms.
 - 📫 How to reach me.
 Email: pranavmunjal99@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I used to be a pro swimmer in high school, turns out I'm still really good at it.

 <!---
 PranavMunjal1/PranavMunjal1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.